Palo Alto Office

 Get to know our world-class, board-certified facial plastic surgeons, known for the precision of their work and consistently satisfied patients.

 During the normal aging process, the perioral area often begins to change in size and shape.
 For most people, youthful-looking lips are balanced and full, so it is important to find a surgeon who not only understands how size, shape, symmetry, proportion, and balance affect the lips, but a surgeon who listens to your personal concerns and desired outcomes.

 According to research done over thousands of years, an aesthetically pleasing face has a specific symmetry and balance between the lower and upper lips.
 The upper lip describes the tissues below the nostrils and the entire top lip.
 The lower lip describes the bottom lip as well as the skin that extends to the tip of one’s chin.

 In addition to the elongation of the cutaneous lip, people tend to lose volume in the vermillion area (red and pink parts of the lip), which then diminish the lips’ contours.
 The skin-bearing portions of the upper and lower lips can develop vertical lines (lipstick lines) from repeated actions of the muscles.
-In combination, these changes give a less than desirable appearance to the perioral area, and a lip lift is the procedure Drs.
-Lieberman & Parikh use to address them.
+In combination, these changes give a less than desirable appearance to the perioral area, and a lip lift is a procedure our surgeons use to address them.

 Good Candidates for a Lip Lift

 A person in good health and over the age of 18 is generally a good candidate for a lip lift.
 While there are a variety of reasons to consider a lip lift, the most common reasons are either an elongation of the upper lip or flattening of the top lip.
 For both concerns, a lip lift can help restore the natural symmetry and youthful balance a person once experienced.
-For photos of lip lifts performed by Drs.
-Lieberman and Parikh, visit our photo gallery.
+For photos of lip lifts performed by our facial plastic surgeons, visit our photo gallery.

 Reasons to Get a Lip Lift